Irish showband: Embracing rock and soul

-A second wave of specialty bands emerged in the late sixties and early seventies.
-The 'second wave' bands were young proponents of a rock, blues and soul style.
-These bands included The Dreas, The Real McCoy, The Arrows and The Chessmen.
+A second wave of bands emerged in the late sixties and early seventies with personnel coming mostly from the beat-groups scene.
+They young proponents of a rock, blues and soul style.
+These bands included The Dreams, The Real McCoy, The Arrows and The Chessmen.
 They were most popular in urban areas, while Country and Western leaning bands were generally more popular in the rural areas of the country.
-Big Tom and the Mainliners and Larry Cunningham and the Mighty Avons were a huge summer marquee carnival dance draws alongside Margo, Philomena Begley and Brendan Shine.
+Johnny McEvoy and Danny Doyle started out as folk singers but changed to showbands in the 1970s.
+They subsequently returned to the folk scene after a relatively short period.

 Decline of the showbands

 By the mid-1970s the phenomenon had peaked, and was in decline.
-A number of factors contributed to their drop in popularity, including the advent of upscale discothèque, the opening of hotel music lounges and cabaret rooms (with alcohol licenses), and changing musical tastes.
+A number of factors contributed to their drop in popularity, including the advent of upscale discothèque, the opening of hotel music lounges and cabaret rooms with alcohol licenses, and changing musical tastes.
+The big bands started employing smaller bands, known as relief bands, to play before them.
+People often stayed in the pub, ignoring the fact that the relief band was playing, and waited until the main band was about to come on stage before going into the ballroom.
+Bands were less and less successful at drawing people out of the pub at all.
+Some tried changing names and coming up with gimmicks to try to attract people.

+Some of the bigger bands started demanding a guaranteed fee no matter what the attendance would be.
+Some even demanded a percentage of the door takings from the ballroom operator, the amount depending on how popular the band were.
+It became riskier for ballroom operators to run dances and make a profit with falling attendances and increased fee demands from bands.

-In July 1975 members of the Ulster Volunteer Force killed three members of The Miami Showband, one of Ireland's biggest showbands, including lead singer Fran O'Toole, and wounded two others.
+In July 1975 members of the Ulster Volunteer Force murdered three members of The Miami Showband, Fran O'Toole, Tony Geraghty and Brian McCoy and wounded two others, Des McAlea and Stephen Travers.
 The killings, which occurred as the band was returning from a show in Banbridge in Northern Ireland, became known as the Miami Showband killings.
-Cross-border band touring dropped significantly as a result, which hastened the decline of the showbands.

-Of the bands that did not break up entirely, many reduced their numbers and revamped into small pop rock or country music ensembles.
+Cross-border band touring dropped significantly as a result, hastening the general decline of the showbands.
+Of the bands that did not break up entirely, many reduced their numbers and were revamped into small outfits that only played locally.